Spa Pool Disinfection: Choosing the Right Method for Your Needs

 Key Considerations When Choosing a Disinfectant

-• Effectiveness: The chosen disinfectant must be effective against a broad range of bacteria, including *Legionella* and *Pseudomonas*.
+The selected disinfectant needs to eliminate a wide range of bacteria including *Legionella* and *Pseudomonas*.

-• Compatibility: Ensure the disinfectant is compatible with your spa system’s materials and components [29].
+Compatibility: The disinfectant needs to be safe for use with your spa system materials and components [29].

 Chlorine